Choosing the Right Grinder Type for Cannabis

 • May produce less consistent grind

-• Limited functionality (no kief collection)
+• Limited functionality (no pollen collection)

 Three-Piece (Two Chamber) Grinders

 Three-piece grinders have an additional chamber between the grinding and collection chambers.
-This middle chamber contains a screen or mesh that allows smaller particles, such as kief, to fall through and collect in the bottom chamber.
+This middle chamber contains a screen or mesh that allows smaller particles, such as pollen, to fall through and collect in the bottom chamber.
 The larger pieces of ground herb remain in the top chamber.

 Advantages:

-• Allows for separation of kief
+• Allows for separation of herb pollen

 • Provides a more consistent grind compared to two-piece grinders